Why It Helps To Write About What Lives Under The Surface

 It lingers at the edge of your awareness no matter how busy you are.

-It shows up when you are trying to fall asleep, in the thoughts you keep returning to, in the tension that hits without a clear reason.
+It shows up when you’re trying to fall asleep, in the thoughts that keep pulling you back, in the tension that comes out of nowhere.

-In the reaction that feels more powerful than seems called for.
+In the reaction that feels like an overreaction.

-In the sense that something is not fully resolved, even if you can't quite explain why.
+In the sense that something isn’t fully resolved, even if you can't quite explain why.

 You may not know what to call it.
-Just that something keeps pulling at you — asking for attention, wanting to be understood, seeking some kind of resolution.
+Just that something keeps pulling at you, asking for attention, wanting to be understood, seeking some kind of resolution.

-So you keep circling the edges of it.
-The feeling you can't quite explain, the reaction that feels bigger than the moment.
+So you keep circling the edges of it — the feeling you can't quite explain, the reaction that feels too big, the anxiety, heaviness, numbness, or dissatisfaction that doesn't fully lift.

-The patterns you keep finding yourself in.
+The patterns you keep repeating.

-The sense that you are carrying more than you know, even if you can't explain exactly what.
+The sense that you’re carrying more than you know, even though you can't explain exactly what.

 You may try to talk yourself out of it, or wonder why it keeps getting to you.
 Maybe you tell yourself you don't have a good reason to feel this way — and push it down before it has fully said what it is trying to say.